Professional Scrum Product Owner Training

 Learn To Maximize Value

 Professional Scrum Product Owner™ is a 2-day course that provides the foundational knowledge needed to work with Scrum in a highly practical way.
 The course is a combination of instruction and team-based exercises where students experience how the Scrum framework improves product development efforts.
+The course also includes a free attempt at the globally recognized Professional Scrum Product Owner I certification exam (PSPO I).

 What You Will Learn